nguyenjpus/linux/_work/2025-08/2025-08-22-Accessing-Node-BMC-from-Another-Node-in-Multi-Node-Chassis.md

 tags: [Node, Ipmitool, BMC, Troubleshooting]
 ---

-# Accessing a Node's BMC from Another Node in a Multi-Node Chassis

 In multi-node systems, such as blade servers or rackmount chassis with multiple nodes, you can use one node's Baseboard Management Controller (BMC) to issue `ipmitool` commands to another node's BMC, even if the target node's operating system fails to boot.
 This is particularly useful for troubleshooting, accessing the BMC's GUI, or performing management tasks when a node is down, as long as its BMC remains operational.
 This post explains how to use the `ipmitool` command with the `-t` option to target a specific node's BMC via the Intelligent Platform Management Bus (IPMB) within the same chassis.

 ## Prerequisites